0x7061/vim-go-runtime/README.md

   ```$ sh ~/.vim-go-runtime/install.sh```

   This will take some time as its going to install all the vim plugins including vim-go and YouCompleteMe (which is quite large and needs to get compiled).

+  You might encounter a YCM error while installation, in that case simply wait and let the script finish.
+It should work just fine.

 ## Vimrcs